 Although HERA exempts qualified PHAs from the requirement to prepare and submit and annual plan, qualified PHAs must carry out the following annual requirements:

-Annual Public Hearing - Each qualified PHA must annually hold a public hearing regarding any changes to the goals, objectives, and policies of that agency and invite public comment regarding such changes.
-The qualified PHA must also consult with and consider the recommendations of the resident advisory boards for the agency at the public hearing.
+Annual Public Hearing - Each PHA must annually hold a public hearing regarding any changes to the goals, objectives, and policies and invite public comment regarding such changes.
+The PHA must also consult with and consider the recommendations of the resident advisory board(s) at the public hearing.
 HUD considers the annual public hearing essential to PHAs in determining whether changes to goals, objectives, and policies are needed.

 At least 45 days before the date of the public hearing, the PHA shall: